tlaplus/tlaplus/CONTRIBUTING.md

 Is this your first contribution to Open Source?
 If yes, please read the excellent first time contributor guide at [https://opensource.guide/how-to-contribute/](https://opensource.guide/how-to-contribute/).

 Generally, we welcome contributions from volunteers.
 A number of [improvements we'd like to see implemented](https://github.com/tlaplus/tlaplus/blob/master/general/docs/contributions.md) are listed at [general/docs/contributions.md](https://github.com/tlaplus/tlaplus/blob/master/general/docs/contributions.md) in addition to the [issues tagged with "helpwanted"](https://github.com/tlaplus/tlaplus/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+For new developers, there are issues tagged [good first issue](https://github.com/tlaplus/tlaplus/labels/good%20first%20issue).

-But we're happy to consider anything you'd like to contribute.
+We're happy to consider anything you'd like to contribute.
 However, some parts of the tlaplus repository follow a very strict contribution policy.
 So before you start working on anything, please [discuss with us](https://github.com/tlaplus/tlaplus/issues) what you want to do.
 You can do that on the [issues page](https://github.com/tlaplus/tlaplus/issues).
 We do not want to reject your 1k LOC patch because the actual change is not considered sensible by us.

 Except for [TLAPS](https://tla.msr-inria.inria.fr/tlaps/content/Home.html), the TLA<sup>+</sup> tools are maintained in Eclipse.
 [For instructions on how to setup the Eclipse IDE, please go to general/ide/README.md.](https://github.com/tlaplus/tlaplus/tree/master/general/ide).

+For build instructions, please read our [developers guide](https://github.com/tlaplus/tlaplus/blob/master/DEVELOPING.md).

 Nightly Builds
 --------------